slsa-framework/slsa/docs/get-started.md

 Downstream users may verify the provenance with Cue policies and the signature with Cosign.

-**Note:** If you are using one of these options with Google Cloud Build or GitHub Actions, jump to SLSA 3 and use the builder itself to generate provenance.
+**Note:** If you are using one of these options with GitHub Actions, jump to SLSA 3 and use the builder itself to generate provenance.

--   If you’re using [Tejolote](https://github.com/kubernetes-sigs/tejolote) with Google Cloud Build or GitHub Actions, jump to SLSA 3 and generate provenance directly from the builder.
+-   If you’re using [Tejolote](https://github.com/kubernetes-sigs/tejolote) with GitHub Actions, jump to SLSA 3 and generate provenance directly from the builder.
 -   [Tekton Chains](https://tekton.dev/docs/chains/signed-provenance-tutorial/) – custom resource definition controller that can generate provenance for Kubernetes OCI containers

 <a id="SLSA2"></a>